quicwg/base-drafts/draft-ietf-quic-recovery.md

 Variables required to implement the congestion control mechanisms are described in this section.

-ecn_ce_counter:
+ecn_ce_counters\[kPacketNumberSpace]:
-: The highest value reported for the ECN-CE counter by the peer in an ACK frame.
-This variable is used to detect increases in the reported ECN-CE counter.
+: The highest value reported for the ECN-CE counter in the packet number space by the peer in an ACK frame.
+This value is used to detect increases in the reported ECN-CE counter.

 bytes_in_flight:
 : The sum of the size in bytes of all sent packets that contain at least one